-All though there is nothing wrong with that, but it still does not hurt to know your facts when it comes to electrical components and the terms related to it, right?
-For today’s article, we will be discussing single phase vs three phase.
+All though there is nothing wrong with that, it still does not hurt to know your facts when it comes to electrical components and the terms related to them, right?
+For today’s article, we will be discussing single phase vs three-phase.
 Don’t know what these are?
 Read on to find out!

 What is Phase?

 When it comes to electricity, phase refers to the sharing of the load on a circuit network.
 What this means is that houses and factories usually have more than one wiring that connects all the appliances in the building to the mains line.
-The phase refers to the number of wires that essentially connects these two.
+The phrase refers to the number of wires that essentially connect these two.

 Single Phase vs. Three Phase